Construction set to begin on South Fork Wind Farm

 As options for a Wainscott group seeking to block construction of the South Fork Wind Farm’s land-based cable through their neighborhood appeared to have run out, developers Orsted and Eversource are preparing to start construction after a ceremonial groundbreaking Friday.

-State and federal officials are expected to be in East Hampton Friday to mark the beginning of work for New York states first offshore wind farm, consisting of up to 12 turbines that will bring power to the East End from a 130-megawatt array situated off the coast of Rhode Island and Massachusetts.
+Gov. Kathy Hochul and U.S. Interior Secretary Deb Haaland are expected to be in East Hampton Friday to mark the beginning of work for New York State's first offshore wind farm, consisting of up to 12 turbines that will bring power to the East End from a 130-megawatt array situated off the coast of Rhode Island and Massachusetts.

 Support for the project has been widespread, led chiefly by environmental groups and East End towns, but commercial fishing groups and some residents in Wainscott have opposed it, chiefly because of the disruption to a beach and streets in the high-end hamlet.